Bentley Canal: History

-In 1828, the Company completed a branch to Ridgeacre at huge cost, and accepted an estimate for the Bentley Branch of £7,135, but they were in the middle of a much bigger enterprise, to lower the level of their main summit, and no further action appears to have been taken concerning the Bentley Branch.
+In 1828, the company completed a branch to Ridgeacre at huge cost, and accepted an estimate for the Bentley Branch of £7,135, but they were in the middle of a much bigger enterprise, to lower the level of their main summit, and no further action appears to have been taken concerning the Bentley Branch.
 In 1839, work on the Tame Valley Canal began, under the direction of Messrs Walker and Burgess, who were the engineers.
-James Walker suggested that it should be built following a different line to that specified in the Act of Parliament, and the committee approved his revised plans.
+James Walker suggested that it should be built following a different line to that specified in the Birmingham Canal Navigations Act 1839 (2 & 3 Vict. c. lxi), the act of Parliament that authorised the canal and the committee approved his revised plans.
 When there was opposition to the new line from landowners, the committee agreed to revert to the original line, but Walker was infuriated, and wrote a long letter to them.
-They reconsidered, and agreed to proceed with Walker's new line, for which they obtained a new Act of Parliament.
+They reconsidered, and agreed to proceed with Walker's new line, for which they obtained a new act of Parliament, the Wyrley and Essington Canal Navigation Act 1840 (3 & 4 Vict. c. xxiv).
 By August 1840, work on the Tame Valley Canal was progressing well, and Walker turned his attention to the Bentley Canal.
-He suggested that they dispense with the ten locks authorised by the Act, and instead build two sections of level canal, one running from the Anson Branch at the Walsall level, continuing as far as was possible before higher ground prevented further progress, and another running from Wood Green to Portobello, on the same level.
+He suggested that they dispense with the ten locks authorised by the act, and instead build two sections of level canal, one running from the Anson Branch at the Walsall level, continuing as far as was possible before higher ground prevented further progress, and another running from Wood Green to Portobello, on the same level.
 The committee again agreed with him.

 Tenders were invited for the level canals, and prices received ranged from £11,300 to £27,691.
-The cheapest one was accepted, with four percent of the cost going to Walker and Burgess.
+The cheapest one was accepted, with four per cent of the cost going to Walker and Burgess.
 In June 1841, the committee approved plans to connect the Bentley Branch to the Wednesfield level through four locks, and then proceeding to the Wyrley and Essington Canal.
 The Wednesfield section was estimated to cost £6,850, and tenders for the whole thing ranged from £19,208 to £28,500.
 Of the thirteen tenders received, they opted for the cheapest.
-Effectively, this reinstated the Parliamentary line, in place of Walker's level canals.
+Effectively, this reinstated the parliamentary line, in place of Walker's level canals.
 John Merry reported on progress in October 1842, noting that there were grooves for stop planks at every bridge, and they were all fitted with iron plates to prevent ropes wearing away the brickwork.
 Coping stones along the top of the locks were of Derbyshire stone, and the entrances to the locks had iron fenders to prevent damage to the brickwork.
 Each lock had a single paddle, operated by a windlass and rack.